ruuda/blog/posts/adding-unpack-to-rcl.md

 };
 </code></pre>

-Sure,
-the difference is superficial, but it is one of those difference between a tool that technically does what you need, and one that’s a joy to use.
+The difference is superficial, but it is one of those difference between a tool that technically does what you need, and one that’s a joy to use.
 Moreover,
-I expect the unpack version to be more self-explanatory to newcomers as well.
+I expect the unpack version to be more self-explanatory to newcomers.
-Aside from the formatting challenge, the union operator had a fairly complex implementation in the type system.
+Aside from the formatting challenge, the union operator has a fairly complex implementation in the type system, and removing it would be a welcome simplification.

 Unpack solves all these problems neatly, so for a long time it was clear to me that RCL needed unpack.